 Dr. Ye is currently looking for motivating USRA students to work on silicon photonics and related research projects.

 Students who are Canadian citizens or permanent residents, are currently in their 3rd or 4th years of an honours physics or engineering program (with strong electromagnetics/optics/photonics background), and who have a cumulative average of at least B+ are eligible to apply.
-Applicants should complete Form 202 online.
-The deadline for application is February 20, 2014.
-Details of the eligibility and application procedure can be found here.
+The deadline for application has not been announced yet, but will likely to be in mid February.
+Details of the eligibility and application procedure for the 2016 competition can be found here.

 FOURTH YEAR PROJECT: Details can be found HERE.

 Stress engineering in silicon has applications in telecommuncation and bio-sending.
 Dr. Ye's group has an extensive experience in using stress for polarization splitting/rotating applications and creating linear electro-optic effects in silicon modulators.

 Subwavelength gratings (SWGs) are comprised of small silicon segments (with a width on the order of 500 nm or less) with grating periods that are smaller than a half of the operating wavelength.
 Light propagating through these tiny segments will not "see" the gratings.
 The period of the grating will engineer the effective index of the waveguide, introducing a degree of freedom for the waveguide design.
 The research project will involve different applications of the sWGs to telecommunication and biosensing.

 POLARIZATION ROTATORS AND SPLITTERS

 Polarization rotators and splitters (PSRs) are essential building blocks of polarization diversity technology.
 Our research group has been working on novel configurations of PSRs over last few years.
 Please check our publication list for our findings.
 We are looking for new structures and mechanisms for polarization rotation and splitting.
 The projects will involve the simulation, design, fabrication, and testing of the prototype devices.

 OPTICAL SWITCHING ON SOI